GED® Frequently Asked

 What does “GED” stand for?

-The term “GED” is a registered trademark of the American Council on Education (“ACE”), the organization in charge of the GED test.
+The term “GED” is a registered trademark of the American Council on Education (“ACE”).
+The GED Testing Service is a joint venture of the American Council on Education and Pearson, is the sole developer for the GED test.
 Originally, the initials “GED” stood for “general educational development,” and the term shows that the GED test measures a learner's skills in a variety of important subjects.
 A GED test credential shows that the recipient has the same general level of academic achievement as a typical high school graduate.

 What are the GED tests?

-What makes a GED test credential “equivalent” to a high school diploma?
+What makes a GED test certificate “equivalent” to a high school diploma?

-The GED is accepted as an equivalent to a high school diploma by approximately 98% of colleges and universities in the U.S. and 95% of employers because they recognize the GED test as a rigorous examination equal to or exceeding high school proficiency.
-In fact, many employers prefer GED diploma graduates because they know they have met a rigorous national high school standard.
+The GED certificate is accepted as an equivalent to a high school diploma by approximately 98% of colleges and universities in the U.S. and 95% of employers.
+This is because they recognize the GED test as a rigorous examination equal to or exceeding high school proficiency.
+In fact, many employers prefer GED certificate graduates because they know they have met a rigorous national high school standard.

 The GED tests are standardized and normed using a national random sample of graduating high school seniors.
 To pass the GED tests, a candidate must demonstrate a level of skill that meets or exceeds that demonstrated by 60% of graduating seniors who are earning a high school diploma.
 This means that 40% of graduating high school diploma holders would not pass the GED tests.